x5a/hipproblems/ios_hotelapp/Readme.md

 For this challenge, you will make a simple hotel search app by combining iOS and web technology.
 It is called "Hotelzzz" because it helps you find a place to sleep!

+## Guidelines

+Please send your work to us as a zip file of the entire hipproblems repo, **including the `.git` directory**.
+The commit history helps us see what you changed!
+It helps us if your commit messages are nice.
+You can test that you did it correctly by unzipping the archive, cd-ing into it, and making sure `git status` shows your last commit.

+You may use third party libraries as long as they are embedded in the project, or installable with a standard Carthage or Cocoapods process.

+It is okay to use example code from around the internet as long as you cite it.
+But we do ask that you not look at other candidates' public solutions.

+## Getting started

 There is a "web server" running at `https://hipmunk.github.io/hipproblems/ios_hotelapp/`.
 This page has a JavaScript API; you can call functions from the JS console and get the page to do things.